towolf/towolf.github.com/docs/PsychDemos/OpenGL4MatlabDemos/CylinderAnnulusOpenGLDemo.markdown

 http://www.opengl.org

-The earth surface JPEG\-image is taken from the Linux/KDE application kdeworldclock. kdeworldclock and its components are licensed under GPL.
+The earth surface JPEG-image is taken from the Linux/KDE application kdeworldclock. kdeworldclock and its components are licensed under GPL.